internetonfire/iof-tools/README.md

    * Wait for the topology to converge;
    * Collect all the relevant logs;
    * Kill all Bird processes.
+4. `-o outdir`

+### Running multiple experiments

+You can easily run the same topology (breaking the same link) using the `-r` flag on the `run-experiment.sh` script.
+This will generate a single output directory with a subdirectory for every run.
+You can use this method to have the same experiment running, as an example, 10 times, and then use the log parsing script to calculate the average convergence times.

+#### Changing the "breaking" node

+While on Fabrikant topologies changing how the network *breaks* does not make sense, on Elmokashfi topologies we can test the change on the network from different nodes, to see how the topology behaves.
+Having to redeploy all the topology files to do this kind of changes is very time consuming, so it's possible to do it directly on the testbed without having to redeploy a new set of Bird configuration files.

+To achieve this, some manual intervention is required.
+For every different type of "node break" you want to test, you need
+to:
+* Be sure that the Bird daemons have been killed;
+* Modify the nodes export configuration (remember, the node triggering the change is the one exporting a destination);
+* Restart the simulation, specifying the new AS of the node who will trigger the change.

 ## Fetching the logs
 The `fetch-results.sh` script can be used to fetch the logs from the testbed control node.
 If you are experimenting with a Fabrikant topology it will also clean the logs related to the nodes used to trigger the change in the network.